AndiRudi/AndiRudi.github.io/_posts/2021-03-26-TheEisenhowerMatrix.md

 # Important, but not urgent!
 The Eisenhower Matrix for Software Development!

-I don't exactly know when I first heard about the Eisenhower Matrix but since then I've found it more and more useful to structure my (work) life.
+I don't remember exactly when I first heard about the Eisenhower Matrix but since then I've found it more and more useful to structure my (work) life.
 It really helps to prioritize what to do next if you have a lot of tasks.

+Over the last couple years I have made my own version of the matrix, dedicated for to software development in SAAS applications.
+But first let me show you the original matrix.

-## The Eisenhower Matrix (for Time Management)
+## The Eisenhower Matrix (Original)

-Let's have a look at the original Eisenhower Matrix for Time Management.
+The original Eisenhower Matrix helps you to sort and prioritize tasks and is a method in Time Management.
+Let's see how it looks:

 ![Eisenhower Matrix](/assets/2021-03-26-EisenhowerMatrix/Eisenhower.drawio.svg)